2021–22 Brighton & Hove Albion F.C. season: Summary

 After six straight defeats Brighton ended the run with a somewhat disappointing draw with Norwich City on 2 April, finishing 0–0 at home with a Neal Maupay penalty being stuck over the bar.
 A week later Brighton ended their run of seven games without a win in style, with a 2–1 away win over Arsenal.
 Mwepu scored and assisted on his first start since a long period out injured, with Moisés Caicedo making his Premier League debut where he assisted Mwepu's goal.
 Seven days later Albion were up in North London again, this time enjoying their time at the Tottenham Hotspur Stadium with Trossard scoring a 90th minute – scoring two goals in as many games – as Brighton made it six games unbeaten in the capital.
 Albion beat Wolves 3–0 at Molineux Stadium on 30 April, taking their points tally to 44 points breaking their record of 41 points in a Premier League season.
 The win also meant they had won 10 Premier League matches throughout the campaign, beating their previous record of nine.

-On 7 May, a brilliant Brighton demolished a dreadful Manchester United 4–0 at the AMEX, with Brighton's biggest ever top flight result being their first home victory of 2022, which was also infront of a record crowd, 31,637.
+On 7 May, a brilliant Brighton demolished a dreadful Manchester United 4–0 at the AMEX, with Brighton's biggest ever top flight result being their first home victory of 2022, which was also in front of a record crowd, 31,637.
 Moisés Caicedo and Marc Cucurella scored their first Albion goals with Pascal Groß scoring his first goal of the campaign and Trossard scoring one and assisting two others as Brighton beat United for the first time in eight games, ending their chances for 2022–23 UEFA Champions League qualification.
 At Albions end of season awards, Marc Cucurealla won both Players' Player and Player of the Season in his debut season.
 Jeremy Sarmiento picked up Brighton's Young Player of the Season with Enock Mwepu winning The Seagulls Goal of the Season with his 20-yard strike against Liverpool in October.
-Brighton achieved their highest ever top flight finish, finishing in ninth place after beating West Ham 3–1 on the last game of the season, with Joël Veltman scoring his second ever goal for The Seagulls.
+Brighton achieved their highest ever top flight finish, finishing in ninth place after beating West Ham 3–1 in the last game of the season, with Joël Veltman scoring his second ever goal for The Seagulls.
 The victory took their points tally to 51 points, 10 points higher than their previous record, and scoring 42 goals, their most in a Premier League season.
 This was also the first time since being in the Premier League where Brighton finished ahead of rivals Crystal Palace who finished in 12th.